 Camera apps run within the main camera app; the most interesting is Social Live, which lets you livestream video to your Facebook page – effectively turning every Z1 user into an outside broadcast unit for citizen journalists.
 Info Eye is similar to Google Goggles, using Amazon for book recognition, Vivino for recognising bottles of wine - which appeared to work surprisingly well - and Tripadvisor for looking up ill-informed complaints about hotels.

 A Timeshift Burst feature lets you snap 60 frames in a row and pick out the best shot – like the Galaxy S4's camera, it constantly buffers 30 frames in advance, so it shoots from just before you press the shutter.
 The more frivolous AR Effect, meanwhile, lets you liven up your pics and video by inserting a cartoon dinosaur.

 Under the hood

-The Xperia Z1's had a spec boost over the Z – it packs a quad-core 2.2GHz Snapdragon 800 processor, along with 2GB of RAM.
+The Xperia Z1's had a small spec boost over the Z – it packs a quad-core 2.2GHz Snapdragon 800 processor, along with 2GB of RAM.